calvinzosa/RRhythm/README.md

-making this an app instead on roblox, so im archiving this
+making this an app instead of roblox, so im archiving this

 # RRhythm